osm2pgsql-dev/osm2pgsql-website/_manual/05-running.md

 The *null* Output

 : The *null* output doesn't write the data anywhere.
 It is used for testing and benchmarking, not for normal operation.
+If `--slim` is used with the null output, the middle tables are still generated.

 Here are the command line options pertaining to the outputs (see later chapters for command line options only used for specific outputs):